JETAABC Yomi-Kai

 For our next Yomi-Kai meeting

-Tuesday, March 26th, 2024, 7pm: “Dried Fish and an Electrical Leak” by Takashi Atoda
+March 2024: “Dried Fish and an Electrical Leak” by Takashi Atoda

 The fact that the Setagaya house and the present one had the same number of rooms was a coincidence and not something that she had sought.
 It had happened naturally in the course of looking for a similar place.
 Mrs. Sugita briefly explained the particulars of her past residence to the collector.